We tried Nomad Internet in our RV and came to really appreciate the fact that it is unlimited and unthrottled data.

-They’ve now expanded and, using a Nighthawk router/modem/slash Internet hotspot, it is now providing unlimited and unthrottled 4G LTE Internet access to RVers.
+For RVers who sign up for their service, they send a Nighthawk router/modem/slash Internet hotspot, and provide unlimited and unthrottled 4G LTE Internet access to RVers.

 Verizon (and other carriers) Dirty Little Secret about “unlimited Internet”